LehighInfolab/HBcompare/README.md

 ## How to use HBcompare -
 HBcompare was implemented in jupyter notebook as a matter of making the code more accessible to anyone wanting to understand the code and manipulate it.
 This notebook is able to be run on Google Colab as of 10/18/2022.
 See jupyter notebook for detailed descriptions of functions, how to use, and how the GCN is setup.

+The full dataset can be obtained here: [Not yet uploaded]

 ## Main functions -